nickgzzjr/messages/README.md

     meteor create myapp

 This created a folder named myapp, and inside this folder add a `client`, `public`, and `server` folder.
-Also delete `myapp.css` and `myapp.js`, as there is no need for them,
+Also delete `myapp.css` and `myapp.js`, as there is no need for them.

     cd myapp
     mkdir client public server
     rm myapp.css myapp.js

-and edit `myapp.html`, only needs a div with a ui-view directive to inject the AngularJS app.
+Edit `myapp.html`, only needs a div with a ui-view directive to inject the AngularJS app.

     <head>
       <title>myapp</title>